aslotter/rdm-databases/README.md

 Repeat this step for ```sonde_data_4.csv``` using the same table name (_tempTable_)
 \- DB Browser will indicate that this table already exists and prompt you as to whether you want to import the data into the existing table: Yes.
-Data for sonde events 1-4 should now be in our database table titled _temporary_; you can view the data in the _Browse Data_ tab.
+Data for sonde events 1-4 should now be in our database table titled _tempTable_; you can view the data in the _Browse Data_ tab.

 To copy the sonde data from our temporary table into the _sonde data_ table, we